 Read more: What Makes People Commit Expense Fraud?

-Simply by implementing an automated expense management solution, organizations can drastically reduce the incidence of fraud by eliminating human error.
-Whereas an approver will likely not notice that a receipt has been submitted the month before – among 20 other reports that they review each month – it can be immediately flagged by an automated solution.
-Similarly, a manager is unlikely to notice that the distance claimed for mileage reimbursement is 100 miles off each month, but a system which automatically calculates distances with Google Maps based on the start and end of a trip will ensure that mileage is always accurate and legitimate.
-Even though only five percent of employees admit to submitting fraudulent expenses, with the average illegitimate amount claimed being close to $100 per expense report submitted, the technology investment can almost be recouped simply by cutting out these losses.
+Simply by implementing an automated expense management solution, organisations can drastically reduce the incidence of fraud by eliminating human error.
+Whereas an approver will likely not notice that a receipt has been submitted the month before – among 20 other claims that they review each month – it can be immediately flagged by an automated solution.
+Similarly, a manager is unlikely to notice that the distance claimed for mileage reimbursement is 150 kilometres off each month, but a system which automatically calculates distances with Google Maps based on the start and end of a trip will ensure that mileage is always accurate and legitimate.
+Even though only five percent of employees admit to submitting fraudulent expenses, with the average illegitimate amount claimed being close to Rs 7,500 per expense claim submitted, the technology investment can almost be recouped simply by cutting out these losses.

-Invoice fraud can be far more sophisticated, and organizations also face the challenge that it is both an internal and external threat.
-In addition to employees’ own schemes, which may either be perpetrated on their own or by colluding with a third party, organizations are also at risk of sophisticated external fraud initiatives.
+Invoice fraud can be far more sophisticated, and organisations also face the challenge that it is both an internal and external threat.
+In addition to employees’ own schemes, which may either be perpetrated on their own or by colluding with a third party, organisations are also at risk of sophisticated external fraud initiatives.
 More alarming is that it’s not just small companies with manual processes who fall victim to these schemes.
-Earlier this year, a man was found guilty of defrauding Google and Facebook to the tune of $122 million, using a highly-sophisticated scheme involving fraudulent invoices, corporate stamps and contracts.
+Earlier this year, a man was found guilty of defrauding Google and Facebook to the tune of Rs 916 crore, using a highly-sophisticated scheme involving fraudulent invoices, corporate stamps and contracts.